millionsofjeffries/Yamaha-xmv-controller-for-Home-Assistant/README.md

 3. Search for "XMV Controller" and select it.
 4. A configuration form will appear.
 5. Configuration Fields
-6. IP Address: The IP address of your Yamaha XMV amplifier (e.g., 192.168.1.100).
+6. IP Address: The IP address of your Yamaha XMV MTX processor / amplifier (e.g., 192.168.1.100).
-7. Port: The control port for the amplifier.
+7. Port: The control port for the MTX processor / amplifier.
 The default is 49280.
 8. Channels / Zones (e.g., 0:Zone1, 4:Kitchen): This is the most important field.
 You must provide a comma-separated list of ID:Name pairs.
 9. ID: The internal channel ID the amplifier uses for a fader.
 This is the Xpos value from the Yamaha protocol (e.g., 0, 4).
 10. Name: The "friendly name" you want to see for this channel in Home Assistant (e.g., "Living Room", "Kitchen").